best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - avoid all logic arriving in a single class, surrounded by minimal holding classes - distribute logic around to ease maintenance (changes will affect smaller areas of code)
 - be aware of trading maintainability for complexity - too many classes can be hard to understand
 - Design Patterns have solutions to many common problems and are a useful toolbox
-- prefer encapsulation over inheritance, especially with code reuse (see **Liskov Substition Principle** in the SOLID section later)
+- prefer encapsulation over inheritance, especially with code reuse (see **Liskov Substitution Principle** in the SOLID section later)

 ### Scripts